richarddun/Alpha-Dragon/README.md

 This is an evolution of a simple text based 'one enemy at a time' survival battle game (simple_battle_game).
 Only difference is the curses implementation.
 Currently it is a WIP.
-Writes to terminal window at 90x38 (this is the minimum size terminal required for readable output) Main entry point to program is logic.py
+Writes to terminal window at 189x50 (full screen terminal required at present) Main entry point to program is logic.py

 Plans to include :
 - Collectible loot
-- Levelling / XP
-- More RNG!
 - Eventually implement unicurses, right now Windows is not supported